srobo/runbook/docs/teams/registration.md

 - Team leader email address
 - Whether they've competed in Student Robotics before
 - How many teams they would like to enter (usually 1)
-- Which kickstart they wish to attend (if there are multiple)
+- Which (if any) kickstart they wish to attend (if there are multiple)

 !!!warning
     Signing up does not guarantee a team's place in Student Robotics.